Skip to main content

 No. This would add delays to the acquisitions process if applied widely.
 Once an order has been placed, whether for a print or an online copy, the title will be listed on the catalogue and Discover recording the date the order was placed.
 This will be updated with information on availability once the material is available and processed for borrowing or online consultation.

 After logging into Talis Aspire, select ‘My bookmarks’ from the purple bar then click on the ‘Install Bookmark Button’.
 You then need to enable the bookmark favourites bar for your browser, if not displayed already, to deposit the button on.
-Instructions for doing this are available for Chrome
+In most borowsers, Ctrl+Shift+b toggles it on and off (Command+Shift+b in Safari) but if that fails full instructions for doing this are available for Chrome

 , Internet Explorer